 These dogs are highly intelligent and they come with plenty of traits that make them excellent family pets.

-Also, thanks to their sharp senses and alertness, they will also be perfect guard dogs, even though they lack the size.
+Also, thanks to their sharp senses and alertness, they will be perfect guard dogs, even though they lack the size.

 It won’t stop them from barking their soul out, at any potential danger that threatens your home.